Why Empty the Warrens Is the Best Storm Spell in 2020

 Cleaning Up After the Birthday Banquet

 It's just like a turn in a game of Magic: after the party comes the clean-up.
 All the food was eaten and all the drinks were drunk.
 Now's the time to unveil all the awesome art that we used in our contest last week and to give credit where credit is due.
 This of course includes our winners.

 Art Appreciation: Double Masters

 You cannot put a price on great art, but you can decide whether you want to buy undisclosed pieces of art at random or go straight for your favorite singles.
 This week Sancho rants about Double Masters and picks the ten most unforgettable box toppers.
 There are some undeniably awesome ones.

-Here's Episode 92 of Cardmarket's AskTheJudge series.
+Here's Episode 96 of Cardmarket's AskTheJudge series.
 Each episode includes a video that poses a question regarding the rules of Magic.
 Watch the video, comment with your answer, and then check your work below.
-This week's question is about ownership and about zones.
+This week's question is about the connection between life exchange and lifegain.

-Here's Episode 91 of Cardmarket's AskTheJudge series.
+Here's Episode 95 of Cardmarket's AskTheJudge series.
 Each episode includes a video that poses a question regarding the rules of Magic.
 Watch the video, comment with your answer, and then check your work below.
-This week's question is about how card draw works.
+This week's question is about the keyword devoid.

 Two-Card Combos That Made Magic History: The Nineties

 Sometimes it's as simple as putting one and one together, though the equation ideally amounts to something greater than the sum of its parts.
 The following pairs have formed famous friendships and cooperated so well that it may be tough to name any more iconic duos.
 Let's take a trip down memory lane …